tabular-io/iceberg-kafka-connect/README.md

 preceded by an equality delete.
 Both CDC and upsert mode require an Iceberg V2 table with identity fields defined.

+It is safe to reuse the same `iceberg.control.topic` for multiple connectors as this is expected to be a relatively low traffic topic.
+Connectors can distinguish between which messages are relevant to them or not by looking at the `iceberg.control.group-id` that is encoded inside each message for this purpose.
+Naturally, this does mean that `iceberg.control.group-id` cannot be shared between multiple connectors.

 ## Kafka configuration

 By default the connector will attempt to use Kafka client config from the worker properties for connecting to